Bill Musselman: Albany Patroons (CBA)

-On June 19, 1987, Musselman jumped to the Albany (NY) Patroons for the 1987-88 CBA season, guiding the Pats to a remarkable 48-6 record and his fourth consecutive league title.
-Albany's roster featured Tony Campbell, Michael Brooks, Sidney Lowe, Michael Ray Richardson, Scott Roth, Reid Gettys, Tod Murphy, Eric Fernsten, Derrick Rowland, Scott Brooks, and Lowes Moore.

-Musselman was named CBA Coach of the Year for the second time following the 1987-88 season.
+On June 19, 1987, Musselman jumped to the Albany (NY) Patroons for the 1987–88 CBA season, guiding the Pats to a remarkable 48–6 record and his fourth consecutive league title.
+Musselman was named CBA Coach of the Year for the second time following the 1987–88 season.

 Minnesota Timberwolves (NBA)

 Following his success in the CBA, on August 23, 1988, Musselman was hired as the head coach of the expansion Minnesota Timberwolves.
-With a roster "full of vagabonds, long shots and characters," according to the Minneapolis Star Tribune, Musselman's Wolves posted a 22-60 record in 1989-90, their first season, and 29-53 the following season.
+With a roster "full of vagabonds, long shots and characters," according to the Minneapolis Star Tribune, Musselman's Wolves posted a 22–60 record in 1989–90, their first season, and 29–53 the following season.
 Musselman was fired on April 22, 1991, a day after the 1990–91 season ended.
-But the 29 wins under Musselman were a high-water mark for the T-wolves, who failed to top 29 wins until 1996-97.
-Musselman's expansion team won more games than any of the four expansion teams and more in his second season (29) than any expansion team since the 1974-75 New Orleans Jazz.
+But the 29 wins under Musselman were a high-water mark for the T-wolves, who failed to top 29 wins until 1996–97.
+Musselman's expansion team won more games than any of the four expansion teams and more in his second season (29) than any expansion team since the 1974–75 New Orleans Jazz.

 In a March 29, 2007, Minneapolis Star Tribune article by Steve Aschburner, Pooh Richardson, a member of the expansion Timberwolves, said: "We were the best expansion team out there.
 That was as good as going to the playoffs.
 That's one thing that Musselman always gave us: a chance to win.
 Pass the ball, pass the ball, cut down the shots for the other team."
 Musselman highlighted his style of doggedly exploiting the other team's weaknesses when on a February 4, 1990 game against the Golden State Warriors, he called the same play all game in an attempt to get coach Don Nelson to double-team journeyman big man Randy Breuer in his matchup against lighter defenders Manute Bol and Jim Petersen in order to free up guards Pooh Richardson and Tony Campbell.
-Although the Wolves lost the game 106-96, it resulted in Breuer scoring a career high 40 points.
+Although the Wolves lost the game 106–96, it resulted in Breuer scoring a career high 40 points.

 Rochester (Minn.)
 Renegade (CBA)

-On July 22, 1993, Musselman returned to the CBA for the 1993-94 season, this time in an attempt to revive the Rochester Renegade, a struggling franchise that had gone 6-50 the previous season.
-Rochester finished 31-25 under Musselman, a 25-win improvement.
-Musselman's roster included Rodney Monroe, Ronnie Grandison, Clinton Wheeler, Dave Jamerson, Brook Steppe, Tod Murphy, and Ralph McPherson.
+On July 22, 1993, Musselman returned to the CBA for the 1993–94 season, this time in an attempt to revive the Rochester Renegade, a struggling franchise that had gone 6–50 the previous season.
+Rochester finished 31–25 under Musselman, a 25-win improvement.
 The team folded following the season.